Skip to main content

 Manually undrain a Slurm node

-Drained nodes with sunk:verify-undrain listed in the drain reason will be automatically undrained after passing the next hourly HPC Verification health check, with no user action required.
-You can manually undrain these nodes if you do not want to wait for the automation to undrain it.
-If you manually drained the node and have already corrected any underlying issues, you can proceed to manually undrain the node at your discretion.
+SUNK automatically undrains drained nodes with sunk:verify-undrain listed in the drain reason after they pass the next hourly HPC Verification health check, with no user action required.
+You can manually undrain these nodes if you don’t want to wait for the automation to undrain them.
+If you manually drained the node and have already corrected any underlying issues, you can manually undrain the node at your discretion.

 Undrain a single node